 During this time, he served as chairman of the committee to develop a specialty in the field of veterinary sports medicine and rehabilitation.
 In 2009, this goal was achieved and the American College of Veterinary Sports Medicine and Rehabilitation was recognized by the American Veterinary Medical Association.

-He currently has his own practice, SportsVet Veterinary Services in New Jersey.
-His practice is focused on the Canine Athletes, Working Dogs and Rehabilitation of all pets.
+He currently has SportsVet Veterinary Consulting Services in South Carolina.
+His efforts are focused on the Canine Athletes, Working Dogs and Rehabilitation of all pets.
 He still enjoys working with his clientèle to enhance performance of their canine partners.
 He has begun to look at improving animal health through the benefits of exercise and reducing the occurrence of lameness by enhancing structural stability and strength.